ome/omero-insight/README.md

   Extension of OMERO.importer to get an overview of available metadata provided by the selected image container and annotate images at import step by standardized key-value templates.

-  MDE configuration file
+  Customize MDE
   ---------------------
   Save mdeConfiguration.xml in the directory <user>/omero/ to specify available objects and how the look likes.
+You can use the mdeConfiguration.xml example file or create a new under OMERO.importer>MDE>Configuration...>Save To File.

   The microscope element can be understood more generally as a template category.

-  Element MDEObjects (in progress)
+  mdeConfiguration.xml: Element MDEObjects (in progress)
   ---------------------
   Default: